 Our Committee on Ethics supports the CMA and physicians in Canada with advice and recommendations on medical ethical and bioethical issues.

-The CMA is developing a policy to promote increased equity and diversity in medicine and to foster a more collaborative and respectful professional culture.
-Member feedback will be key to shaping this policy.
+The CMA has developed a policy to promote increased equity and diversity in medicine and to foster a more collaborative and respectful professional culture.
+The CMA also has a statement on racism to reinforce this policy.